Researchers Study Salmon Skin to Help Treat Diabetes

 Will eating salmon skin help treat diabetes?
 At this point, probably not.
 You’d need a larger dose than a single serving of fish to achieve the desired response to control diabetes.

 But there’s nothing wrong with eating salmon skin that’s been baked, grilled, or fried.
-It’s a good source of omega-3 fatty acids that promote heart health, control blood pressure, prevent age-related memory loss, and support healthy skin and eyesight.
+Salmon skin is a good source of omega-3 fatty acids that promote heart health, control blood pressure, prevent age-related memory loss, and support healthy skin and eyesight.

 The U.S. Food and Drug Administration recommends eating fish a couple times a week.
 But it’s important to choose fish that don’t absorb high levels of mercury or come from polluted areas.
 Fish low in mercury include salmon, tilapia, shrimp, canned tuna, cod, and catfish.